-One of the world’s largest energy service companies EESL Invests in SWAG EV, an emerging e-mobility actor to drive convergence – an emerging concept bringing together electric mobility, renewable energy and carbon finance.
+One of the world’s largest energy service companies invests in an emerging e-mobility actor to drive convergence – an emerging concept bringing together electric mobility, renewable energy and carbon finance.

 22 OCTOBER, Bangkok, Thailand – In Thailand, the drivers of the 21 million motorbikes – the main form of transportation in most cities and a leading cause of transport-related carbon dioxide emissions – now have a new role to play in the fight against climate change.